irishgordo/harvester-wiki/Issue-Management.md

 There are three types automatic creation:

 - Backport Issue:
     The older versions might need to be patched due to CVEs or bug fixes.
 We'll use the `backport-needed/xxx` label to help us create the corresponding issue.
+Please check [Backport-Policy](https://github.com/harvester/harvester/wiki/Backport-Policy) for more details.
 - UI Issue:
     When an issue needs a UI changes, adding `require/ui` label creates an UI issue.
 It won't take any effect when issue contains a `area/ui` label.
 - E2E Issue: